 The first factor to evaluate when finding a safe apartment is its location.
 Finding a safe neighborhood in your city by investigating the community you’re considering.
 To do this, you should…

 - View the neighborhood crime rate.
-Using the ApartmentSearch.com Crime Reports tool, you can compare the criminal activity in your chosen area to the activity at the national average.
+View the neighborhood crime rate.
+Compare the criminal activity in your chosen area to the activity at the national average.

 - Visit the area.
 If possible, walk, drive, or take a bus through the area to see how safe it is.
 If there is a particular route you would use to get to school or work, use that.
 Consider the quality of the area both during the day and at night.